Abraham12611/duello/README.md

 - Mainnet: Mantle (5000).
 - EIP‑1559: prefer base fee ≈ 0.02 gwei and priority fee 0 as per Mantle guidance (tooling may auto‑estimate).

-## Limitations (MVP)

-- Escrow is native MNT only (no ERC‑20 deposits yet).
-- Simple owner‑driven resolution; optimistic oracle is a separate component and can be integrated more tightly later.
-- No in‑play betting, parlays, or complex market types in MVP.

 ## Acknowledgements